 Any that runs an Operating System and Browser supported by Oracle Application Server.

 Note: Use any Browser and Operating System in Client system, which is supported by the Oracle Application Server.
-Refer to Oracle® Application Server Certification Information 11g Release 1 (11.1.1.6.0) http://www.oracle.com/technetwork/middleware/ias/downloads/fusion-requirements-100147.html for 2-Tier Architecture.
-Refer to Oracle® Application Server Certification Information 11g Release 2 (11.1.2.2.0)http://www.oracle.com/technetwork/es/middleware/docs/oracle-forms-111220certmatrix-2087910.xls for 3-Tier Architecture.
+Refer to Oracle® Application Server Certification Information 12c (12.2.1.2.0) for 2-Tier Architecture.
+Refer to Oracle® Application Server Certification Information 12c (12.2.1.2.0) for 3-Tier Architecture.

 Software